LucasMirandaVS/coin_tracker/README.md

 2. Saves partitioned `.csv` files locally by year/month
 3. Uploads the partitioned files to a GCS bucket
 4. A BigQuery external table reads all CSVs from the bucket
-5. Dashboard in Looker Studio visualizes the data

 ---